v-maxjohnson/Wander-Must/README.md

 Here are some of the features to be included in any future development for this project:

+1. Hosted photos of trips, avatar and items.

-1. Persistent search bar to find cities
+2. Persistent search bar to find cities

-2. Updating user details
+3. Updating user details

-3. Deleting suitcases
+4. Deleting suitcases

-4. Updating suitcase details
+5. Updating suitcase details

-5. Note fields for suitcases
+6. Note fields for suitcases

+7. Multiple destination suitcases

-6. User creation of new items not already in database
+8. User creation of new items not already in database

-7. Password recovery and reset
+9. Password recovery and reset

-8. Social network signup/login
+10. Social media signup/login

-9. Printable packing lists
+11. Printable packing lists

+12. Create space for sites like expedia to show airfare/hotel prices

+13. More mobile-first design and creation of app

+14. Modals for quick view of suitcases

+15. Integration with other social media channels

 ## Node Packages Used